COVID-19 drives demand for improved IPMI offerings

 Expats prioritize their family’s health

 The volatility of the COVID-19 pandemic has definitely struck a sensitive chord for expats living in Latin America.
-Unlike other diseases and health illnesses, the threat of death due to COVID-19 has made people a lot more aware of their lives and what must be done to protect their health.
+Unlike other diseases and health illnesses, the threat of death due to the novel coronavirus has made people a lot more aware of their lives and what must be done to protect their health.

 Health insurance premiums to increase for the next 5 years